Masters of Public Health (MPH) Degree in Massachusetts

 Most importantly, it’s one of the top states for public health universities due to funding, the proximity to New York, the programs on offer and the multitude of health research facilities and private institutions.
 At the moment, only five universities offer CEPH accredited courses.

-According to the U.S. Bureau of Labor Statistics, Massachusetts will see strong job growth in the public health sector during the ten years between 2016 and 2026:
+According to the U.S. Department of Labor, Massachusetts will see strong job growth in the public health sector during the ten years between 2022 and 2032:

 Salary Range – Public Health Professions in Massachusetts that Require a Master’s Degree

-The U.S. Bureau of Labor and Statistics provided the following figures for public health jobs in Massachusetts in 2019.
-The salaries below range from the bottom tenth percentile to the 90th percentile:
+The U.S. Bureau of Labor Statistics provides the following figures for public health jobs in Massachusetts for 2023.
+The salaries below range from the median to the top 10%:

 Overview: Public Health Careers in Massachusetts